tssajo/Minify/TEST.md

 The above was required for me but it was not enough!

-I also had to specify the full path for each command `Minify` uses:
+I also had to specify the full path for each Node.js CLI command `Minify` uses:
 After installing `Minify` open its default settings in Sublime Text editor ( Preferences -> Package Settings -> Minify -> Settings -- Default ) and copy the contents of that file to the `Settings -- User` file
 ( Preferences -> Package Settings -> Minify -> Settings -- User ) then you can customize your `Minify` settings there.
 Please do not modify `Settings -- Default` because it will be overwritten by the next release of `Minify`!

-For example, to add full path to your `cleancss` command change the appropriate line inside your `Settings -- User` file to
+For example, to add full path to your `cleancss` command uncomment the following line inside your `Settings -- User` file

-    "cleancss_command": "/usr/local/bin/cleancss",
+    // "cleancss_command": "/usr/local/bin/cleancss",

 How to use `Minify`
 -------------------